DMTC76375/CLB_DEMO/README.md

 The CLB is a series of LUTs, similiar to an FPGA.
 In the PIC16F13145 family of MCUs, there are 32 LUTs available.
 To configure the logic, use the CLB Synthesizer tool inside of MCC (or the equivalant [standalone online tool](https://logic.microchip.com/clbsynthesizer/)).
 Logic diagrams are screenshots of the tool.
 All of the configuration files (.clb and .v) are included in the example folders.

 There are 2 configurations of this project.
 (Single LED and All LEDs) All previous settings will be the exact same for both these examples, the only change is the CLB bitstream.
-The following instructions are going to be applicable to the MCC CLB synthesizer or the Online Tool as well.
+The following instructions are going to be applicable to the MCC CLB synthesizer or the Online Tool as well. **Important Note:** Any changes in the synthesizer will have to be synthesized first, and then `generate files` in MCC in order to take effect in hardware.

 # All LEDs Active